yasirusama61/Quality_APP/README.md

 The application integrates with a Manufacturing Execution System (MES) to receive production orders and push data for quality analysis, ensuring comprehensive monitoring and control over the battery cell manufacturing process.

+Below is a snapshot of the webpage of the Quality APP Dashboard, showcasing its interface and key functionalities such as data upload, model execution, real-time quality risk assessment, and report generation.

 ![Quality App Dashboard](plots/quality.png)

 ## Key Features